sergsoares/sergsoares.github.io/content/posts/2023-11-15-create-a-private-cloud-inside-a-vps-proxmox-alternative.md

 After access LXDware and configuring a new app:

-For allowing LXDware to manage LXD server, we need to add the LXDware certificate to LXDServer with the following procedures
+For allowing LXDware to manage LXD server, we need to add the LXDware certificate to LXDServer with the following procedures:

 ```shell
 root@debian-s-2vcpu-4gb-sfo3-01:~# cat << EOF > lxdware.crt